joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/08/15/well/move/6-exercises-physical-therapists-wish-everyone-did-to-age-well.html

 **The Iranian YouTube Show Posing Questions Few Dare Ask**\
 `Azad, a popular online debate program, has tackled topics that push the limits of Iran’s authoritarian system.
-Some wonder how it has remained on air.`\
+Some question how it has remained on air.`\
 https://www.nytimes.com/2026/08/15/world/middleeast/iran-youtube-show.html

 **Book Review: ‘Days of Miracle and Wonder,’ by Ashley Kahn**\